 When it comes to feeding, people often get confused.
 But they shouldn’t be.
 Many plants will grow without feeding (orchids can go for long periods, as can bromeliads, carnivorous plants and bulbous plants), but most flowering plants are very hungry, and will do best when given a weekly dose of liquid feed – even at this time of year.

-I use Westland Indoor Plant Food.
-You can buy a 250ml bottle of concentrate for under a fiver, and it can make a whopping 25 litres of feed – to last you many months.
+I use Westland Houseplant Feed.
+You can buy a 250ml bottle of concentrate, and it can make a whopping 25 litres of feed – to last you many months.